fromsawa/amend/docs/index.in.md

 ```.lua
 PROJECT = {}
 ```
-must be created.
-As `amend` updates this configuration file each run automatically (based on project and operating system features it can detect, for example, if ``CMakeLists.txt`` file is detected, the project version will be updated from the CMake file), the command `amend --update` must be run.
+must be created and the command `amend --update` must be run.

+This project file may be updated automatically in some circumenstances (such as a new CMake file).

 See the [Projects](#amend.api.project) API for further details.

 ### Components and Libraries

-TODO
+Components (i.e. an executable script) may be created on a per directory basis inside a sub-directory `.amend/`.
+These components are executed within the directory (as work directory).
+Also, the `.amend/`-subdirectory is added as search path for Lua scripts.
+See the [copyright updater](#amend.example.copyright) as example, and, as well, the [full](#amend.api.components) documentation.

 ### Framework fundamentals